Skip to main content

 • What’s important: the consent screen will show that Zapier is requesting access to the user’s third-party app account

-Example of a third-party OAuth consent screen Example: this screen is owned by the third-party app (not Zapier/you), so branding and wording are not fully controllable.
+Example of a third-party OAuth consent screen This screen is owned by the third-party app, so branding and wording are not fully controllable.

 Key concepts